open/close all folders

 - Bloodbath Villain Origin

 - Blue and Orange Morality: Jei is everything he claims to be, a servant of the Gods sent to cleanse the world of evil.
 The only problem is that Jei and the Gods he serves have a view of Good that everyone else would describe as sociopathy: the understanding the very concept of evil makes you a target.

 - Dark Is Evil: He doesn't just wear black clothes; whenever he gets his hands on a blade it immediately turns black.

-- Fate Worse Than Death: being stabbed by his spear—or later, sword—is shown to be agonizing, and it's implied that if it happens to you your soul is destroyed.
+- Fate Worse Than Death: being stabbed by his spear—or later, sword—is shown to be agonizing, and it's implied that if he kills you with it your soul is destroyed.

 - Glowing Eyes of Doom